-PREREQUISITES Knowledge of a programming language.
-LEARNING OUTCOMES Knowledge and ability to understand - Acquisition of the basic concepts of complex networks Ability to apply knowledge and understanding - Ability to apply the fundamental concepts to the study of model complex systems.
+DOCENTE: Prof. SALVATORE MICCICHE' PREREQUISITES Knowledge of a programming language.
+LEARNING OUTCOMES Knowledge and ability to understand - Acquisition of the basic concepts of complex networks Ability to apply knowledge and understanding - Ability to apply the fundamental concepts to the study of stylized complex systems.
 Autonomy of judgment - The course stimulates a critical approach to the learning of concepts and in the solution of complex networks problems, also taking into account computational issues.
 Communicative skills - Students are invited to interact during the lesson, exposing their evaluation and their opinion about the considered topic, also taking into account computational issues.
 Learning skills - The autonomous approach of the student is stimulated in the search for theoretical and computational solutions best suited for the representation and study of model and real complex networks.
 All student's skills are carefully evaluated during the exam.
-ASSESSMENT METHODS The final assessment consists of a written/practical test followed by an oral test.
-The written test has two part.
-In the first part the student will perform, without the aid of textbooks or notes, a resolution of problems and/or will answer questions concerning concepts of Complex Networks.
-In the second part, carried out in the computer room, the student will write a code for a quantitative description of a complex network.
-The written examination will verify the degree of knowledge of complex network concepts.
-In particular, the exam will highlight student's ability to analyze networks and to obtain quantitative results.
-The oral exam consists of an interview about the enunciation and discussion of topics developed during the course and in the resolution of problems proposed to the candidate.
-This test makes it possible to evaluate not only the candidate's knowledge and his ability to apply it, but also the control of scientific language and of clear and direct exposure skills.
-The final grade will be obtained by averaging the assessments of the written and oral tests.
-It will be formulated on the basis of the following conditions: a) Basic knowledge of the models and applications of complex networks studied and limited capacity to apply them autonomously, sufficient capacity for analysis of the presented phenomena and of the exposure of the procedures followed (vote 18-21); b) Good knowledge of the models and applications of studied complex networks and ability to apply them autonomously to situations similar to those studied, discrete capacity for analysis of the phenomena presented and for the exposure of the procedures followed (grade interval 22-25); c) In-depth knowledge of the models and applications of studied complex networks and the ability to apply them to unknown conditions, even with some hesitation, good ability to analyze the presented phenomena and to show the procedures followed (grade interval 26-28); d) In-depth and widespread knowledge of the models and applications of studied complex networks and ability to apply them promptly and correctly to unknown complex networks, excellent ability to analyze the phenomena presented and excellent communication skills (grade interval 29-30L).
+ASSESSMENT METHODS The exam consists of a few phases.
+The first phase concerns the resolution of problems and / or to answer questions concerning the main concepts of Complex Networks.
+The second phase consists of a computational test, which involves writing a short code for the quantitative description of a complex network.
+The test will allow to verify the degree of knowledge of the concepts of complex networks tought at the course.
+In particular, the ability to analyze as well as the ability to obtain quantitative results will be highlighted.
+The test will also discuss the topics developed during the course and the resolution of problems proposed to the candidate.
+In addition to the knowledge of the candidate and his ability to apply them, this test also allows to evaluate the possession of scientific language properties and clear and direct exposure skills.
+The final graded evaluation will be formulated on the basis of the following conditions: a) Basic knowledge of the models and applications of complex networks studied and limited capacity to apply them autonomously, sufficient capacity for analysis of the presented phenomena and of the exposure of the procedures followed (vote 18-21); b) Good knowledge of the models and applications of studied complex networks and ability to apply them autonomously to situations similar to those studied, discrete capacity for analysis of the phenomena presented and for the exposure of the procedures followed (grade interval 22-25); c) In-depth knowledge of the models and applications of studied complex networks and the ability to apply them to unknown conditions, even with some hesitation, good ability to analyze the presented phenomena and to show the procedures followed (grade interval 26-28); d) In-depth and widespread knowledge of the models and applications of studied complex networks and ability to apply them promptly and correctly to unknown complex networks, excellent ability to analyze the phenomena presented and excellent communication skills (grade interval 29-30L).
 TEACHING METHODS The course is given during one term and includes both classroom lectures and lectures in the Computer Classroom.
 The teaching activity is developed through lessons and numerical/practical exercises in which problems are solved, which aim to test student's skills to apply the acquired knowledge.